 Step 3: Talk to Humans (Seriously)

-Here is where many builders fall short, as they skip having conversations with people.
+Here is where many builders fall short: they skip conversations with people.
 We recommend aiming for 5-10 one-on-one interviews before launching your product.
 You can ask them the following questions:

 - “Tell me about your current workflow.
 What’s frustrating?”